Trash-Bud/GitHub-Tutorial/README.md

 ### Linux

-To install git on linux search for console in apps and open it then run the commands
+To install git on linux search for terminal in apps and open it then run the commands

 `sudo apt-get update`
 `sudo apt-get install git.`